BLOG

 Top Industries

 China amended its Cybersecurity Law in October 2025 (effective January 2026), significantly expanding enforcement and penalties.
 The Cyberspace Administration of China also issued Cross-Border Data Transfer Certification measures effective January 2026, and 34 types of network security appliances now require compliance.
-These regulatory changes have created an urgent need for cybersecurity professionals who understand data analyst roles and responsibilities within a compliance-driven framework.
+These regulatory changes have created an urgent need for cybersecurity professionals who can navigate the full scope of essential cybersecurity skills within a compliance-driven framework.

 The scale of the gap is staggering.
 China has the world's largest cybersecurity workforce shortage at over 2 million unfilled positions, with a projected shortfall of 3.27 million by 2027.
 The country produces only about 30,000 cybersecurity graduates per year, making it virtually impossible to close this gap through traditional education alone.
 Cybersecurity job postings have increased 50% year-on-year, and the cybersecurity market is projected at $27.6 billion.

 MIIT has targeted 30,000 data security training sessions and 5,000 data security experts by 2026 as part of its workforce development plan.
-Organizations need professionals skilled in data security compliance, network security architecture, cross-border data transfer, security governance risk and compliance, penetration testing, and cloud security.
+Organizations need professionals skilled in data security compliance, network security architecture, cross-border data transfer, security governance risk and compliance, and penetration testing.

 Key Sub-skills